belangeo/pyo/documentation/source/compiling.rst

 The third step is to install `Homebrew <http://brew.sh/>`_.

-Finally, in a terminal window, install pyo's dependencies, clone and build pyo:
+Finally, in a terminal window, install pyo's dependencies, clone, and build pyo:

 .. code-block:: bash